s1monw1/playground-DrILjsWb/statement.md

 }
 ```

-#### Generic Collections
+<b>Generic Collections</b>

 As of Java 1.5 we can use _Generics_ in order to tell the compiler which elements are supposed to be stored in our collections (i.e. List, Map, Queue, Set).
 Unlike arrays, generic collections are *invariant* in their parameterized type by default.
 This means you can't substitute a `List<Animal>` with a `List<Cat>`.
 It won't even compile.
 As a result it is not possible to run into unexpected runtime errors like it is when working with covariant arrays.
 As a drawback, we are much more inflexible regarding subtyping of collections.

-Fortunately, the user can specify the variance of type parameters himself when using generics, which we call _use-site variance_.
+Fortunately, the user can specify the variance of type parameters when using generics; a process being called _use-site variance_.

-#### Covariant collections
+1. Covariant collections

 The following code example shows how we declare a _covariant_ list of `Animal` and assign a list of ``Cat`` to it.